noforn/sdk-framework/README.md

 ## Security Notice

 This framework is intended for authorized security testing only.
 Always ensure you have proper permission to test any systems.

-The framework includes limited safety measures.
+This framework includes limited safety measures.
 Deploy at your own risk within isolated enviorments.